Vietnam.vn - Nền tảng quảng bá Việt Nam

 But the representative of the People's Procuracy said that this is an extremely dangerous concept swap that can set a bad precedent for society.
 Therefore, it is necessary to have the right awareness to eliminate "envelope culture" from social life.

-The representative of the People's Procuracy said that the defendants were doing their duties and responsibilities, so it cannot be considered a thank you when the amount of money given is equal to a fortune that many people dream of.
+The representative of the People's Procuracy said that the defendants were doing their jobs within their duties and responsibilities, so it cannot be considered a thank you when the amount of money given is equal to a fortune that many people dream of.
 It cannot be considered a thank you when the giver is forced to give it, and especially it cannot be considered that the defendants received an exceptionally large amount of money for themselves in the context of people and businesses across the country saving up to donate to the vaccine fund for relief work to prevent the epidemic.

 "We strongly affirm that the defendants' actions are acts of bribery," said the representative of the People's Procuracy.

 Mr. Giang Hong Thanh also gave an example of the case of defendant Dao Minh Duong (Director of Vijasun Joint Stock Company).
-In court, Mr. Duong stated that at first the defendant refused to pay the money, so he encountered extreme difficulties.
+In court, Mr. Duong stated that at first, the defendant refused to pay the money, so he encountered extreme difficulties.

-In his self-defense, defendant Le Hong Son also had to exclaim: "Enterprises are victims of the mechanism of asking and giving, victims of the envelope culture."
+In his self-defense, defendant Le Hong Son also had to exclaim: "Enterprises are victims of the mechanism of asking for and giving, victims of the envelope culture."

 (According to Vietnamnet)